THE BIRMINGHAM & MIDLAND INSTITUTE

 The Institute also owns and runs the original Birmingham Library, founded in 1779.
 The Library collection is gradually growing by the regular purchase of new books, principally on the field of humanities and modern fiction.

-The Institute owns and runs an extensive Grade II*- listed building, with a number of rooms and theatres available for hire.
+The Institute is a Grade II*- listed building, with a number of rooms and theatres available for hire.
 By hiring a room in our building, you are also contributing to the BMI’s charitable aims; revenue raised from room hire contributes to our cultural programme.

 Come and join us for workshops, day schools, recitals and more!
 Available for both members and none members.